 Painting the Medium: As Theo runs through a bus filled with people, someone gets hit with a bullet, making blood splatter onto the camera.

 This little touch was actually an accident.
-After the take, the director saw the blood on the lens and thought they'd have to reshoot the whole absurdly long monster of a shot, but the cinematographer said "But that's fucking brilliant, leave it!" and it made the cut.
+After the take, the director saw the blood on the lens and thought they'd have to reshoot the whole absurdly long monster of a shot, but Emmanuel "Chivo" Lubezki, the cinematographer said "But that's fucking brilliant, leave it!" and it made the cut.

 Shout-Out: Two serious ones at the camp at Bexhill.

 The first comes when Miriam is pulled off the bus, The Libertines' "Arbeit Macht Frei" can be heard in the background.
-The song title translates to "Work shall set you free", which was written above the entrance to Auschwitz.
+The song title translates to "Work will make you free", which was written above the entrance to Auschwitz.

 When Theo is dining with his cousin Nigel, Pablo Picasso's painting 'Guernica' hangs on the wall behind them.